Takuzo Aida: Career

-Aida has served on the Board of Reviewing Editors for Science since 2009, the Advisory Board for the Journal of the American Chemical Society from 2014 to 2021, and as Associate Editor for the Journal of Materials Chemistry from 2004 to 2006.
-In addition, he served on the executive advisory board for Giant.
+Aida has served on the Board of Reviewing Editors for Science since 2009 and on the advisory board of the Journal of the American Chemical Society from 2014 to 2021.

-Furthermore, Aida was elected as a foreign member of the Royal Netherlands Academy of Arts and Sciences in 2020, and to the National Academy of Engineering in 2021.
-He was also elected as an International Honorary Member of the American Academy of Arts and Sciences in 2023.
+He was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences in 2020, a member of the National Academy of Engineering in 2021, and an international honorary member of the American Academy of Arts and Sciences in 2023.